COMMON QUESTIONS

 9. Should we have a Non-Disclosure Agreement?

-Generally no. This isn't about developing new solutions that need protected.
-It's about your desired outcomes or end-results.
-If you have confidential information, simply don't bring it up.
+Generally no. This isn’t about developing new solutions that need protection.
+It’s about your desired outcomes or end-results.
+If you have confidential information, simply don’t bring it up.

-10. Can I see what others have said in their interviews?
+10. Can I see what others have said in their sessions?

-No, the supplier won't disclose to others any specific sources and feedback from these interviews... including yours!
-But ask if you'd like them to share generalized, "scrubbed" results with you.
+No, the supplier won’t disclose to others any specific sources and feedback from these sessions… including yours!
+But ask if you’d like them to share generalized, “scrubbed” results with you.

 11. Can the supplier work on a new product just for us?